 - Cut saturated fats (red meat, butter, etc.) and replace them with fish, poultry and low-fat dairy products

 - Eat foods high in monounsaturated fats such as olive, canola and peanut oil

 - Exercise regularly

-Dr. Hajjar says to have your cholesterol checked every five years beginning at age 20 and more frequently if you have high cholesterol or other cardiovascular disease risk factors, especially diabetes.
+Have your cholesterol checked every five years beginning at age 20 and more frequently if you have high cholesterol or other cardiovascular disease risk factors, especially diabetes.